CanastaWiki/Canasta-Documentation/setup.md

 ```

 ### Composer packages
-If a 3rd party extension requires some Composer packages to be installed, just
+If an additional (non-Canasta) extension requires some Composer packages to be installed, just
 add a line for the extension's `composer.json` file to the
 `config/composer.local.json` file, e.g.: